 Infographic: Household Spending Statistics

-Our analysis suggests that many people are most likely spending more than they earn each month.
+Our analysis suggests that many people are likely spending more than they earn each month.
 It also shows steady movement away from cash and checks toward plastic and electronic payment instruments, which can result in unfamiliar or unchecked fees and interest charges that can increase overspending and indebtedness.
 Managing your spending and payments will help track those expenditures.

 |Infographics: Where Does All My Money Go © CreditDonkey|